Meet the staff

 Information Technology

-Sandra is the Program Manager for Information Technology for the Council.
-She is responsible for all aspects of the Council’s computer network infrastructure, network administration and management (including working with agencies and vendors to ensure the Council has the appropriate systems), computer support services, website construction and maintenance, and a variety of other technical support functions.
+Kris is the IT Program & Logistics Manager for the Council.
+He is responsible for all aspects of the Council’s computer infrastructure, cloud systems, network administration and management, computer support services, website construction and maintenance, and a variety of other technical support functions.
+Kris graduated from the Edward R. Murrow school of Communication, at Washington State University, Pullman.
+GO COUGS!

 Little known fact: During his travels, Kris has snowboarded in the Swiss Alps, rode a Harley Davidson around the Big Island of Hawaii, and visited “The Top of the World” at the Jungfraujoch, Switzerland.